bradfordlemley/stated-library/README.md

 Because all `Stated Libraries` implement the same interface, **the tooling around them is _generic_** and you **might not ever** need to work with the `Stated Library Interface` directly.

+It doesn't matter how a `Stated Library` is implemented -- as long as it implements the `StatedLibraryInterface`, it will work as a `Stated Library`.

-## Core
+## @stated-library/core
 ### createObservable
-Creates an observable with a custom implementation that is compatible with RxJS observables.
-It is similar to RxJS's `BehaviorSubject` and is used for the output of `mapState` and is also used by the `StatedLibrary` base class.
+Creates an observable with a custom implementation that is compatible with RxJS.
+It is similar to RxJS's `BehaviorSubject` and is used for the output of `mapState` and is also used by the `StatedLibrary` base implementations.

 ### mapState
 `mapState` is the `state$` composer  -- it takes one or more observables as input and creates a new observable.